My Must See Sights on the Hana Highway

 Kahanu Garden

+Pi‘ilanihale Heiau is the biggest ancient stone building in Hawai‘i and holds great cultural and spiritual significance.
 Even more impressive is Pi‘ilanihale Heiau.
 Not only is this the largest heiau (temple) in Hawai‘i, it is thought to be the largest temple in all of Polynesia.
 Though you can’t get very close to this massive temple, its nearly three-acre footprint still makes for a staggering sight.
 It is named for the first ali‘i of Maui to unite the entire island.
 Pi‘ilani was considered one of the greatest ruling chiefs of Maui, having spearheaded several massive public works, including the King’s Highway or Alaloa—the road that encircled the entire island and linked all its communities.
 The self-guided tour (no reservation required) takes around 30 minutes—more if you take the time to read all the signs and explore.
-There are some nice coastal views from parts of the garden, as well as some Hawaiian stone implements and tools.
+There are some nice coastal views from parts of the garden, as well as some Hawaiian stone implements and tools

 Wai‘anapanapa State Park